TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 14. Malik Nabers, WR, New York Giants

 With a new head coach, a healthy QB Jaxson Dart, and a fully healed-up knee, Nabers is primed to explode in 2025.
-He's shown flashes of his true potential, but never had consistently good QB play.
+He's shown flashes of his true potential, but he's never had consistently good QB play.
 He has easy top-5 potential at the position and top-3 overall weekly upside.

 13. Trey McBride, TE, Arizona Cardinals